 The most common type of eating disorder in the United States, binge eating disorder affects 3.5 percent of women and 2.0 percent of men.
 This is more common than anorexia nervosa and bulimia nervosa combined.
 People with binge eating disorder engage in binge eating episodes in which large amounts of food are eaten in a short period.
 This becomes compulsive behavior, producing feelings of guilt and shame about the eating, and a feeling of not knowing how to stop binge eating.
 Unlike bulimia nervosa, binge eating episodes are not accompanied by compensatory purging behaviors.
 Binge eating disorder treatment is widely available, and follows the same continuum of care employs in other forms of eating disorder recovery programs.
 Binge eating disorder was added to the DSM-V in 2013.

-Typically developing during adolescence and early adulthood (although it is known to begin during middle age and later), binge eating disorder causes people to eat large amounts of food when they are not hungry.
-Continuing to eat when full, eating rapidly without being aware of tasting the food and forgetting how much food has been eaten are signs of BED.
-The main difference between binge eating disorder and bulimia nervosa is that people with binge eating disorder do not use disordered purging behaviors like vomiting, exercising excessively, or laxative abuse to compensate for the food eaten.
+Typically developing during adolescence and early adulthood (although it is known to begin during middle age and later), binge eating disorder causes people to eat large amounts of food, often in secret and when they are not hungry.
+Continuing to eat when full, eating to the point of discomfort, and distress about eating are all symptoms of this disorder.
+The major diagnostic difference between binge eating disorder and bulimia nervosa is that people with binge eating disorder do not use disordered purging behaviors like vomiting, exercising excessively, or laxative abuse to compensate for the food eaten.